qwertey6/wpimobile18b.github.io/tutorials/Camera.md

 ### Generating a file destination for the image

 First, we need a directory to store our photos in.
-We get this by calling `getExternalFilesDir(Environment.DIRECTORY_PICTURES)` which allows gives us a `File` object to use as a directory to save to.
+We get this by calling `getExternalFilesDir(Environment.DIRECTORY_PICTURES)` which gives us a `File` object to use as a directory to save to.
 The next step is to create a temporary file using `File.createTempFile(_filename_, _suffix_, _dir_)`.
 This call returns a `File` object that we can use for our image.